SportsPython/BirkbeckSep22/README.md

 ---
 ## Device Compatibility
-* In theory, the custom jupyterlite should work on any device which meets the Browser Requirements, e.g. tablet, mobile.
+* In theory, the custom jupyterlite should work on any device which meets the Browser Requirements, i.e. including tablets and mobiles.
 A laptop or desktop, where possible, is recommended however, for both performance and user experience.

 ## Browser Requirements